 Ambiguously Brown: The Gerudo people all live in deserts, so it's probably justified.
 Ganondorf himself, however, is Ambiguously Green.

 Dimension Lord: In the Decline timeline he was sealed away in the Sacred Realm and conquered it, turning it into the Dark World.

 Dual Wield: Does this in Ocarina of Time and The Wind Waker.

 Duel Boss: The fights against him in Wind Waker and Twilight Princess, also recognized as some of the best boss fights in the series.
 (In Wind Waker, he's three times bigger than Link as a normal human.
-In Twilight Princess, he's wielding a BFS that he pulled out of his own gut.)
+In Twilight Princess, he's twice as tall as Link and wielding a BFS that he pulled out of his own gut.)

 Green-Eyed Monster: Specifically, his being destined to be the king of a barren desert before seeing the fertility and peace of Hyrule.

 It's even worse than that: It is implied in Skyward Sword that Ganon is the incarnation of the ancient Demon King Demise's hatred after the latter was defeated by the first Link.
 In other words, Ganon really had no other chance of being anything but evil.